 It is the responsibility of the Primary Bidder to ensure that all NISEP funding is accounted for and appropriately spent on approved schemes in accordance with the conditions specified in this Framework Document and the terms agreed through the scheme submission, approval and variation process.
 There will be no relationship between a scheme partner or sub-contractor (who is not a Primary Bidder) and the Utility Regulator and/or the Programme Administrator.
-It is the responsibility of the Primary Bidder to sufficiently vet any scheme partner or sub-contractor it may choose to work with and to ensure that they comply with all relevant laws and obligations.
+It is the responsibility of the Primary Bidder to sufficiently vet any scheme partner or subcontractor it may choose to work with and to ensure that they comply with all relevant laws and obligations.
 It is the responsibility of the Primary Bidder to ensure their installers / subcontractors are certified and that certifications are routinely checked.
-It is the Primary Bidder's responsibility to ensure that it has entered into contractual relationships with partners, subcontractors, suppliers etc. as appropriate.
+Primary Bidders must have fully documented, written and legally binding contractual agreements in place with subcontractors as part of a fair, transparent and binding procurement process, and those agreements must flow down the relevant terms of this Framework Document so that all obligations on the Primary Bidder are fully enforceable on their subcontractors.
+Contractual agreements between the Primary Bidder and subcontractors must also include a Conflict of Interest declaration, (this means that where there the Primary Bidder and subcontractor are linked parties the Primary Bidder must identify this and state how they intend to ensure that subcontractors are treated fairly and equally), and the Primary Bidder will be responsible for Conflicts of Interest of subcontractors and the management and mitigation of such.
+For the avoidance of doubt, while contractual and other arrangements between Primary Bidders and scheme partners and/or subcontractors are entirely the responsibility of the Primary Bidder and not the Utility Regulator, the Utility Regulator is entitled to full oversight of all commercial dealings relating to NISEP.
 Funding will only be released to the Primary Bidder.

 The Primary Bidder will remain solely liable for the return of any NISEP funding allocated to it and not spent on approved schemes in accordance with the provisions of the Framework Document.
-The scheme audits, carried out by the Programme Administrator, must be conducted with the Primary Bidder and not a scheme partner or sub-contractor although they may be present at the audit.
+The scheme audits carried out by an auditor, on behalf of the Programme Administrator, must be conducted with the Primary Bidder and not a scheme partner or sub-contractor although they may be present at the audit.